 A qualifying officer does not and should not determine whether the contents of any of the documents are true or accurate; it is essentially assumed that the contents are true.
 If any of these requirements are not met, then it cannot be concluded that the candidate failed to qualify.
 For example, if a required document is missing an entry, then it is not "complete on its face."
-If Form DS-DE 301SL is missing the signature of the notary, then it is not "complete on its face" or "properly verified."
+For example, if DS-DE 301A is missing the signature of the notary, then it is not "complete on its face" or "properly verified."